mo-geometry/hopf_fibration/README.md

 * matlab and python scripts used to create the figures in the article:

-Brian O'Sullivan "Quaternion Spinors and the Hopf Fibration: Hidden Variable in Classical Mechanics" arXiv:1601.02569
+Brian O'Sullivan "Quaternion Spinors and the Hopf Fibration: Hidden Variable in Classical Mechanics" arXiv:1601.02569 (Nov 2021)

 ```
 @Article{OSullivan21,